reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 For example, it always guarantees that the balance in the contract at the end of the program is zero.
 This is important because if it were not true, then tokens would be locked away by the contract and inaccessible.

-For this example program, it is obvious that when a single transfer of `{!reach} request` goes in at line 22 and a single transfer of `{!reach} request` goes out at line 28, then the balance is zero at the end of the program.
+For this example program, it is obvious that when a single transfer of `{!rsh} request` goes in at line 22 and a single transfer of `{!rsh} request` goes out at line 28, then the balance is zero at the end of the program.
 We could make a small tweak, however, to demonstrate things going wrong.

 Let's change the third step to leave a single unit in the balance: